Spire-Recovery-Solutions/IDTExpress.NET/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 license.

 ## 🤝 Support